Weak gravitational quantum effects in boson particles: Introduction

-where $m_{pl}=\sqrt{\hbar c/G}$ is the Planck's mass.
+where $m_{\mathrm{pl}}=\sqrt{\hbar c/G}$ is the Planck mass.
 This result was inspired by the micro black holes described in\cite{microBH} and it enables us to find the limit for measuring quantum gravitational effects.
-If we assume $m=m_e$ is the mass of an electron, we obtain that $M\sim 3.57\times10^{16}$kg is the mass for which an electron should feel a gravitational effect.
+If we assume $m=m_e$ is the mass of an electron, we obtain that $M\sim 3.57\times10^{16}$kg is the mass for which a particle with the electron mass should feel a gravitational effect.
 On the other hand, the mass of Earth is $\sim 5\times 10^{24}$kg, namely, we should measure in Earth the quantum gravitational effects on an electron.
-If we consider now the mass of an ultralight scalar particle $\sim 10^{-22}eV/c^2$, the mass proposed in models of Scalar Field Dark Matter (SFDM)\cite{Matos:1998vk}, \cite{Hui:2016ltb}, we calculate from Eq.(\ref{dimensional analysis}) that $M\sim 10^{12}M_\odot$ (the galaxies have a mass of this order).
-Thus, we can say, if dark matter is a scalar field with mass $m\sim 10^{-22}eV/c^2$ \cite{Matos:1998vk}, \cite{Hui:2016ltb}, the galaxy should present a gravitational quantum behavior.
-In this work, we study well-known examples of QM for scalar particles with corrections due to the curvature of space-time.
+Although, we consider an electron as a test particle, due to it is a standard mass measurement.
+If it can feel these gravitational quantum effects with this dimensional analysis, we also think other heavier particles feel them, like alpha particles whose mass is $6.64\times 10^{-27}$kg.
+Thus, for these particles $M\sim 4.9\times 10^{12}$kg.
+However, experimentally, to measure only the gravitational effects on a quantum system, and not other interactions as electromagnetic, it would be better to use neutral or scalar particles, as they can be either neutron or alpha systems.
+Now, if we consider the mass of an ultralight scalar particle $\sim 10^{-22}\mathrm{eV/c^2}$, the mass proposed in models of Scalar Field Dark Matter (SFDM)\cite{Matos1:1998vk}, \cite{Hui:2016ltb}, we calculate from Eq.(\ref{dimensional analysis}) that $M\sim 10^{12}M_\odot$ (the galaxies have a mass of this order).
+Thus, we can say, if dark matter is a scalar field with mass $m\sim 10^{-22}\mathrm{eV/c^2}$ \cite{Matos1:1998vk}, \cite{Hui:2016ltb}, the galaxy should present a quantum behavior because here, SFDM obeys the KG equation.
+Therefore, we study well-known examples of QM for scalar particles with corrections due to the curvature of space-time.

+We start from the KG equation in curved space-time for finding a method to compare the eigenvalues with and without space-time curvature.
+However, there exist previous works about the solutions for the KG equation in Schwarzschild background space-time\cite{Lehn:2018},\cite{KGinSch:1976}.
+Authors on \cite{Lehn:2018} give a numerical analysis for a free mass particle into the KG equation in a Schwarzschild background space, then they add the approximation for the standard hydrogenic modified radial wave functions.

+On the other hand, authors on \cite{KGinSch:1976} find an exact solution for the same problem on \cite{Lehn:2018} by the Liouville-Green method.
+If we want to add different potentials, we need to use an approximation method but this proposed solution, here, is only valid for a free particle in a Schwarzschild background space, which has the like-hydrogen atom problem.

+Nevertheless, to consider distinct potentials, as usually in QM problems, it would be needed to do a similar work of the authors on \cite{Lehn:2018},\cite{KGinSch:1976} for each different problem.
+While, we consider the gravitational effects as perturbations of these systems.
+Furthermore, we use the perturbation theory as in QM to solve our generalized Schr\"odinger equation that is deduced in the next chapter.
+Thus, we can give a comparison way to the solutions into a flat and curved space-time with an external potential, where in some cases the external potential will be the perturbation of the gravitational solution and in others taking gravitational effect as a perturbation of the system with an external potential.